ErrorTzy/writings/notes/Phil_of_Sci/Note.md

 --> Special case of HD method:
 **Nicod's criterion** All F that's G confirms (at least a bit) that "All Fs are Gs"

+**Equivalence Condition**: If H and K are logically equivalent, then anything confirms H also confirms K

+Also, we know that ""All Fs are Gs" is equivalent to "All non-Gs are non-Fs "

+**Hempel's Ravens Paradox**: Consider the hypothesis "All ravens are black."
+We have "All things that are not black are not ravens."
+According to Nicod's criterion, a white shirt confirms "All ravens are black."

+Answer: A white shirt does confirms it in that it rules out a possibility to falsify the hypothesis.